linkerd/website/linkerd.io/content/_index.md

     url: "/community/"
   image_on_the_right: false
 announcement_banner:
-  description: Happy birthday, Linkerd 2.0!
-[Read the announcement >>](2019/09/18/happy-birthday-linkerd/)
+  description: Linkerd is committed to open governance.
+[Read the blog post >>](/2019/10/03/linkerds-commitment-to-open-governance/)
 description: Linkerd is a service mesh for Kubernetes and beyond.
 It gives you observability, reliability, and security without requiring any changes to your code.
 keywords: